- Compatibility

 - $ ./configure

-- $ ./make install (this step might require admin rights)
+- $ make install (this step might require administrator privileges)

 Check the shared library path environment variable (LD_LIBRARY_PATH, LD_PATH, ...):